lordskyzw/Alshari/Readme.md

 - Python 3.x
 - OpenCV
-- pytesseract
 - Roboflow SDK
-- Tesseract OCR

 ## Setup

 1. Install the required Python packages:

     ```bash
-    pip install opencv-python pytesseract roboflow
+    pip install opencv-python roboflow openai
     ```

-2. Install Tesseract OCR.
-Follow the installation instructions for your operating system: [Tesseract OCR Installation Guide](https://github.com/tesseract-ocr/tesseract)

-3. Set up a Roboflow account and create a project with a trained YOLOv8 model for license plate detection.
+2. Set up a Roboflow account and create a project with a trained YOLOv8 model for license plate detection.

-4. Replace the placeholders in the script with your Roboflow API key, workspace, project, and model version.
+3. Replace the placeholders in the script with your Roboflow API key, workspace, project, and model version.

-5. Run the script on your Raspberry Pi:
+4. Run the script on your Raspberry Pi:

     ```bash
     python license_plate_recognition.py